ruchirbhai/Hulu_Calculator/README.md

  This is a coding exercise that entails writing a small microservice along with tests to exercise that microservice.

 ## Demo
-Here is a working demo hosted on GCP app engine: https://hulucalc.wl.r.appspot.com/<operations>
+Here is a working demo hosted on GCP app engine: https://hulucalc.wl.r.appspot.com/<operations> <br >
 operations available: /add, /substract, /multiply, /divide

 Github Code: https://github.com/ruchirbhai/Hulu_Calculator